DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The Trusted Platform Module (TPM) is a hardware security technique that stores an encryption key on a chip on the motherboard and prevents someone from accessing an encrypted drive by installing it in another computer.
     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
+    - TPM is a motherboard component designed to support the security of hardware through integrated cryptographic keys.
+It frequently interoperates with the operating system to validate trusted users and deliver extended security capabilities (e.g. full disk encryption).
     - Remote attestation creates a hash value from the system configuration to confirm the integrity of the configuration.
     - 📝Binding and 📝sealing are techniques used by the TPM to encrypt data.
     - The random number generator (RNG) function of the TPM is used to support cryptographic operations.